HoerTech-gGmbH/openMHA/mha/examples/09-localizer-steering-beamformer/15-07-08_doa-mha-demonstrator/README.md

 performance (see for example Mozilla's Servo project for what future browsers will most likely look like) and should thus be given preference.

-### Manually Compiling the MHA Plug-Ins

-In order to compile the plug-ins yourself, you may use the SCons based build system included in this repository, for which the following will additionally be required:

-- a C++ compiler (tested with GCC and clang), and
-- [SCons](http://www.scons.org) (tested with SCons 2.3.x).

-Note that the compiler must be compatible with the version of MHA you have installed.
-For this purpose the file name of the MHA ZIP distribution contains the name and version of the compiler it was compiled with.
-It should be enough to have a compiler that has a compatible C++ ABI, however, when in doubt, use the same version.

-Once you have everything up and running, you run a command like the following to build the plug-ins:

-    scons MHA_PATH=/path/to/MHA

-You can also pass `CC` and `CXX` to change the compiler, and `debug` to do a debug build.
-Builds are done out-of-source in `build-release/` and `build-debug/`, depending on the value of the `debug` option.
-Note that this build system uses a variable caching mechanism, so you generally only need to set variables once.
-Once the plug-ins have compiled, you may run

-    scons install DESTDIR=/install/path

-to install the resulting plug-ins into a single directory (by default `plugins/`).
-If the directory does not exist, it will be created for you.

-See the output of `scons --help` and `scons --help-options` for more information.

 ### Getting the Python Dependencies Without Conda

 If you cannot use conda, or do not want to, then you must install the following